tpulatha/sdl_ios_guides/docs/Mobile Navigation/Keyboard Input/index.md

 ## Keyboard Input
 Keyboard input is available via the `SDLPerformInteraction` RPC.
-For a general understanding of how this RPC works, reference the [mobile weather tutorial](https://github.com/smartdevicelink/sdl_mobileweather_tutorial_ios/wiki/Section-3-Change-units-with-interactions).
+For a general understanding of how this RPC works, reference the [Displaying Information > Menus](Displaying Information/Menus).
 As opposed to the normal process for using `SDLPerformInteraction` with a required `SDLCreateInteractionChoiceSet`, using the keyboard requires no interaction choice sets to be created beforehand.
 It does, however, require an empty array to be passed in.
 To show the perform interaction as a keyboard, we modify the `interactionLayout` property to be `KEYBOARD`.
 Note that while the vehicle is in motion, keyboard input will be unavailable (resulting in a grayed out keyboard).

 #### Swift
 ```swift